Hi, my name is Peter Thoman and I’m an Assistant Professor at the

 please visit the course repository of the University of Innsbruck.

-If you have any teaching-related questions, I am available online for consultation weekly each Wednesday from 13:00 to 14:00.
+If you have any teaching-related questions, I am available consultation either online or offline.
+Please contact me by email to schedule a meeting.

 Selected Recent Publications